-Beyond difficulties with search and the time it can waste, an excess of information that is ill-managed also runs risk of accidental disposition, ransomware attacks, and big legal costs to organizations.
-This should be taken seriously since ransomware damage costs are estimated to hit $11.5B by the end of 2019, according to Cybersecurity Ventures.
+Beyond difficulties with search and the time it can waste, an excess of information that is ill-managed also runs risk of accidental disposition, ransomware attacks, and big legal costs for organizations.
+This should be taken seriously since ransomware damage costs are estimated to hit $11.5B by the end of this year, according to Cybersecurity Ventures.
 It is critical to have a solution that can fully protect your information and provide you with instant recovery.

 4. Decision Making

-What is the common theme and conclusion we can arrive to from this information?
+What is the common theme and conclusion we can arrive at?

-Information chaos-induced risks include data security breaches, time mismanagement, uninformed decision-making, and more.
+Information chaos-induced risks include data security breaches, wasted time, uninformed decision-making, and more.
 One way to battle the chaos and avoid these risks is by taking advantage of a solution that allows you to backup, protect, discover, and manage content from multiple sources from one place.